-If patrons experience problems with laptop hardware or applications or have questions, they should ask for assistance at the Computer Help Desk.
+If patrons experience problems with laptop hardware or applications or have questions, they should ask for assistance at the Computer Desk.
 Library staff may not always be available to provide technical support.

 The borrower will be financially responsible for any damage to a laptop if he/she tries to troubleshoot problems and damage occurs.

 The Library is not responsible for damage to any removable drive (i.e. CD or flash drive) or loss of data that may occur due to malfunctioning hardware or software.